Devinder Kumar Sehrawat

 Devinder Kumar Sehrawat is a retired colonel of the Indian Armed Forces and a politician, member of the Indian National Congress.
-He is a farmer leader from rural belt of Delhi.
+He is a farmer leader from the rural belt of Delhi.
 He was a member of the Sixth Legislative Assembly of Delhi, he represented the Bijwasan constituency of New Delhi.

 Early life and education

 Devinder Kumar Sehrawat was born in Mahipalpur, Delhi in a jat family.
 He attended The Air Force School, Subroto Park, Delhi, as a boarding student.
 He earned a Post Graduate Diploma from the Indian Institute of Management (IIM) Ahmedabad, a Master of Science (MSc) degree from Madras University, and a Bachelor of Science (BSc) from Jawaharlal Nehru University through the National Defence Academy (NDA).

 Military career

 Devinder Kumar Sehrawat served in the Indian Army for 20 years.
 He trained at the National Defence Academy (NDA), Pune, where he captained the basketball team and received the book prize for achieving first place in "Overall Common Service Subjects" during his fourth term.
 Following NDA, he completed his military training at the Indian Military Academy (IMA), Dehradun.
 At IMA, he earned the Jammu and Kashmir Medal for excelling in "Tactical Training" among his coursemates and held the prestigious position of Academy Under Officer for two terms during his final year.